 On May 27, 2021, the Company announced its intention to complete a normal course issuer bid pursuant to which the Company proposes to purchase for cancellation, from time to time over a 12-month period, up to 3,122,493 Common Shares, representing 5% of the issued and outstanding Common Shares on a non-diluted basis at such time (the "NCIB Program").
-Purchases for cancellation under the NCIB Program commenced on June 1, 2021 and will terminate on May 31, 2022 or on such earlier date that the NCIB
+Purchases for cancellation under the NCIB Program commenced on June 1, 2021 and terminated on May 31, 2022.